Dementias, Including Alzheimer's Disease

 Reduce the morbidity and costs associated with, and maintain or enhance the quality of life for, persons with dementia, including Alzheimer’s disease.

 Diagnosis of dementia is key to effective treatment and care.
-It is important to distinguish dementia from temporary, reversible conditions that may cause loss of cognitive functioning.
-Temporary, reversible conditions include:
+It is important to distinguish dementia from other conditions—a few temporary and/or treatable—that may cause loss of cognitive functioning.
+These conditions include:

 - Side effects from medication